luke-elson/luke-elson.github.io/CV/CV.md

 # Selected Internal Training and Development Courses at Reading

+Developing a Sense of Community and Student Engagement in the Online Environment.
+December 2020.

 Using Module Roadmaps & Weekly Plans to Help Students.
 December 2020.

 Teaching Online.
 March 2020.